branded-currency/brands-in-games-sdk-unity/README.md

 9. In the Inspector, choose "Add component" → "Scripts" and choose "Web View Handler."
 <img width="284" alt="9" src="https://user-images.githubusercontent.com/5966172/228291817-39df67d5-5468-4bc9-9d07-2a146642bffc.png">

 10. Fill in the required parameters `Uid`, `Placement ID`, `Placement Secret` and save your changes.
+You can find your placement ID and secret in your placement page on GCOW Marketplace portal.
+For UID any user identifier can be used or leave it empty.
 <img width="504" alt="10" src="https://user-images.githubusercontent.com/5966172/228291838-46d13152-646b-4b12-bffb-78596dc02c26.png">